BitsToBytes-Saksham/File-Conversion-Tool/README.md

-# ??
-File Conversion Tool
+# File Conversion Tool

 A robust client-server application for effortless file conversion and intelligent PDF processing, built from the ground up using Python and a custom-designed GUI.

-Whether you're converting documents, merging files, securing PDFs, or adding watermarks — this tool does it all with ease and elegance.
+Whether you're converting documents, merging files, securing PDFs, or adding watermarks â€” this tool does it all with ease and elegance.

-## ??
-How to Use
+## How to Use

 Start the server: